Akpom nets winner, Morsy sent off as Middlesbrough edge past Luton Town | Goal.com

 The Boro were then reduced to 10 men after Morsy was shown a straight red card for deliberately handling the ball in the penalty area.

-Luton Town were awarded a penalty kick by referee Andy Davies but James Collins failed to covert his effort.
+Luton Town were awarded a penalty kick by referee Andy Davies but James Collins failed to convert his effort.

 Akpom’s goal was, however, enough to ensure Neil Warnock’s men secured their eighth win of the season at Riverside Stadium.